Route nationale 5

 The Route nationale 5, or RN 5, is a trunk road (nationale) in France now connecting Dijon with the frontier of Switzerland.
 It is also numbered the European route E21.

 Reclassification

 The RN 5 originally ran to Paris following the route now numbered RN 6 to Sens.
-Thereafter the road has been mostly been detrunked, with control and maintenance handed to local départments.
+Thereafter the road has mostly been detrunked, with control and maintenance handed to local départments.
 A short section of road between Poligny and Les Rousses is still trunk.